Automatic layout of railroad diagrams: A three-step layout algorithm

 The last step of lowering to the layout language is justification.
 It chooses one of the possible wraps and distributes extra width around and among items in each (wrapped) row, aiming to ensure three properties at each level of nesting, explained in \autoref{fig:justification-aims}.
 The policies for distributing width around items (if any) are illustrated in \autoref{fig:flexterms:justify}.
 This process satisfies width-related well-formedness criteria by creating horizontal concatenations and rails while preserving diagram equivalence.

 Our compiler implements justification as a recursive algorithm on wrapped diagrams with an additional \variable{target-width} argument.
-The top-level \variable{target-width} requested by the user must be at least the \literal{min-content} of the top-level diagram to ensure that some layout is possible.
-Then: \begin{itemize} \item For stations and spaces, the algorithm does nothing, as they are inflexible. \item For each vertical concatenation, the algorithm \begin{enumerate*} \item subtracts the fixed widths associated with tips and markers from \variable{target-width}; \item ensures that each subdiagram is a horizontal concatenation (potentially by constructing one); and finally \item recurses on each (horizontal concatenation) subdiagram with the (updated) \variable{target-width}. \end{enumerate*} \item For each ordered set of wraps, the algorithm selects the first (i.e.~most preferred) wrap whose \literal{min-content} is no greater than \variable{target-width} (i.e.~which is guaranteed to fit). \end{itemize}
+The top-level \variable{target-width} the user requests must be at least the \literal{min-content} of the top-level diagram to ensure that some layout is possible.
+Then: \begin{itemize} \item For stations and spaces, the algorithm does nothing, as they are inflexible. \item For each vertical concatenation, the algorithm (i)~subtracts the fixed widths associated with tips and markers from \variable{target-width}; (ii)~ensures that each subdiagram is a horizontal concatenation (potentially by constructing one); and finally (iii)~recurses on each (horizontal concatenation) subdiagram with the (updated) \variable{target-width}. \item For each ordered set of wraps, the algorithm selects the first (i.e.~most preferred) wrap whose \literal{min-content} is no greater than \variable{target-width} (i.e.~which is guaranteed to fit). \end{itemize}